 But trees are living things and as all living things do, trees die.
 So if you think your tree is dead, or dying, this post a few ways to determine if it’s time to have the tree removed.

-The area the tree lives could have an affect on each of the following methods.
-For instance, if you live in a dry area of Texas like Fort Worth, some of these tips may not be valid for your specific case and you’d want to find a tree service in Fort Worth to help you.
+The area the tree lives could have an effect on each of the following methods.
+For instance, if you live in a dry area of Texas like Fort Worth, some of these tips may not be valid for your specific case and you’d want to find a service like The Local Tree Experts to help you.

 How do You Know When a Tree Needs to be Cut Down?